 How many days?

 Minimum 2 weeks, and for better results 3 to 4 weeks, depending on your present condition and your expectations.

-The above mentioned treatment plan is the general Stress Management Therapy for a normal healthy person.
+The above mentioned treatment plan is the general Weight Management Therapy for a normal healthy person.
 However, our ajarya will have to check your past medical history and diagnose your present health condition before finalizing the treatment plan that is right for you.